gioblu/PJON/src/strategies/OverSampling/specification/PJDLR-specification-v3.0.md

 1. Find a high bit which duration is equal to or acceptably shorter than a high padding bit
 2. Synchronize to its falling edge
 3. Ensure it is followed by a low data bit

-4. If so reception starts, if not, interference, synchronization loss or simply absence of communication is detected
+If so reception starts, if not, interference, synchronization loss or simply absence of communication is detected.

 ```cpp
  _____ ___________________________
 | Pad | Byte                      |